Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 Over the last decade, various countries have refined and promoted Citizenship by Investment (CBI) schemes to attract individuals who wish to establish stronger international ties.

-This article outlines the top five fastest citizenship programs through investment.
+This article outlines the top 10 fastest citizenship programs through investment.

-Read on to learn why these five nations rank as premier destinations for securing a second passport and discover whether one could be your way to a more flexible global lifestyle.
+Read on to learn why these 10 nations rank as premier destinations for securing a second passport and discover whether one could be your way to a more flexible global lifestyle.

 There are multiple pathways to dual nationality, and not all require direct financial investments.
 Nearly half of the world’s countries allow dual citizenship in some form.
 Here are the main methods: